DavidGriffith/dovepasswd/README.md

 You'll need to manually create `/etc/dovecot/dovecot.passwd`.
 The format is similar to that of `/etc/passwd`.
 Past the shell field can be an undefined number of additional fields for use by Dovecot itself.
-Dovepasswd itself limits the number of additonal fields to 32.
-That should be enough for anyone (heh heh).  `/etc/dovecot/dovecot.passwd` should by owned by root.dovecot and permissions should be 660.
+The Dovepasswd program itsel limits the number of additional fields to 32.
+That should be enough for anyone (heh heh).
+`/etc/dovecot/dovecot.passwd` should by owned by root.dovecot and permissions should be 0660.

 ## caveats